rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

 ## Steps

 1. **Write Terraform Code**
    - Create Terraform code to configure the following:
       - VPC
-     - 2 public subnets in different AZs for Bastion host and NAT
+      - 2 public subnets in different AZs
       - 2 private subnets in different AZs
       - Internet Gateway
+      - Routing configuration:
+         - Instances in all subnets can reach each other
-     - NAT Gateway for instances in private subnets
+         - Instances in public subnets can reach addresses outside VPC and vice-versa
-     - Proper routing configuration

 2. **Organize Code**